MEX (windowing system)

-MEX (Multiple EXposure) was a windowing system created by Silicon Graphics, used on 68k-based IRIS systems and early IRIS 4D systems.
-MEX was originally loaded over a network through the utilization of GL1 routines kept on a remote host machine, usually a VAX.
-When the IRIS 1400 workstation and GL2-W (IRIX) were introduced, MEX was allowed to run locally.
-MEX was used in IRIX from the GL2-W2.1.0 release to the 4D1-2.3 release.
+mex (multiple exposure) is a windowing system created by Silicon Graphics, used on 68k-based IRIS systems and early IRIS 4D systems.
+Mex was originally loaded over a network through the use of GL1 routines kept on a remote host machine, usually a VAX.
+When the IRIS 1400 workstation and GL2-W (IRIX) were introduced, mex was allowed to run locally.
+Mex was used in IRIX from the GL2-W2.1.0 release to the 4D1-2.3 release.

-With the introduction of 4D1-3.0 (IRIX 3.0), and the complete migration to MIPS processors, support for the GL / GL2 powered MEX ended in the late 1980s, replaced by Sun Microsystems' NeWS and the 4Sight window manager.
+With the introduction of 4D1-3.0 (IRIX 3.0), and the complete migration to MIPS processors, support for the GL / GL2 powered mex ended in the late 1980s, replaced by Sun Microsystems' NeWS and the 4Sight window manager.